Stable Restoration and Separation of Approximately Sparse Signals: Relevant Prior Art

 \paragraph{Probabilistic recovery guarantees}

-Recovery guarantees for the probabilistic setting (i.e., recovery of \inputvec is guaranteed with high probability) for random Gaussian matrices, which are of particular interest for applications based on compressive sensing (CS), were reported in~\cite{laska2009democracy,wright2010,laska,XiLi11}.
-Similar results for randomly sub-sampled unitary matrices \dicta were developed in~\cite{nguyen2011}.
-The problem of sparse signal recovery from a particular nonlinear measurement process in the presence of impulse noise was considered in~\cite{carrillo2010}, and probabilistic results for signal detection based on \ellone-norm minimization in the presence of impulse noise was investigated in \cite{candes2005decoding}.
-In the remainder of the paper, however, we will consider the deterministic setting exclusively.
+Recovery guarantees for the probabilistic setting (i.e., recovery of \inputvec is guaranteed with high probability) for random (sub-)Gaussian matrices, which are of particular interest for applications based on compressive sensing (CS)~\cite{donoho2006,candes2006c}, have been reported in~\cite{laska2009democracy,wright2010,laska,XiLi11}.
+Similar results for randomly sub-sampled unitary matrices \dicta have been developed in~\cite{nguyen2011}.
+The problem of sparse signal recovery from a nonlinear measurement process in the presence of impulse noise was considered in~\cite{carrillo2010}, and probabilistic results for signal detection based on \ellone-norm minimization in the presence of impulse noise was investigated in \cite{candes2005decoding}.
+Another strain of probabilistic recovery guarantees has considered perfectly sparse signals from noiseless measurements with randomness on the location and values of the coefficient vectors~\cite{tropp2008,kuppinger2010a,PBS12}.
+In the remainder of the paper, we will focus on the deterministic setting exclusively.

 \paragraph{Deterministic recovery guarantees}